Go

 Offline and Testing Modes

-For offline development, testing, or air-gapped environments, you can use datafiles instead of connecting to the Quonfig API.
-See Testing with DataFiles for more information on generating and using datafiles.
+For offline development, testing, or air-gapped environments, you can load configuration from a local Quonfig workspace directory on disk instead of connecting to the Quonfig API.
+See Testing with DataFiles for more information on generating local data.

 )